Stunning Wild Swimming Locations in Scotland

 - Keep it quick – Take it slowly, go in and out quickly to get used to the feeling of the cold water, and stay close to the shoreline.

 - Do your research – Pick your spots carefully and take recommendations from other swimmers and community groups.
 Lochs in particular can have sudden drops around the edges, making them particularly deep.
-It is important to be aware of where you are standing and be cautious of water depth across the loch.
-In the summer, watch out for poisonous blue green algae and avoid swimming anywhere near it.

 - Wear a colourful swim cap